rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancer-troubleshooting.md

 ### Use Cloud Load Balancers health monitoring

-To help with the trouble shooting process,  you should enable the health monitoring for Cloud Load Balancers.
+To help with the troubleshooting process, you should enable the health monitoring for Cloud Load Balancers.
 This feature provides the ability to review historical load balancer actions.
 If health monitoring is not enabled, few troubleshooting options exist.

 #### Enable Cloud Load Balancers health monitoring

+To enable health monitoring for your load balancer, use the following steps:

 1. Open the customer portal for the identified load balancer.
 2. Choose **optional features**, and click the pencil icon to the right of the health monitoring line.
 This opens the **Health Monitoring Settings** panel.